yanfranve/frontend-junior-dev/latest/README.md

 2. Use this template.
 We don't want to evaluate how do you configure compilers or environment.
 3. You have 5 days to send this test.

+> [!NOTE]
+> We'll verify the 5 days based on the time you took on send all commits to your repo

 # Overview

 You are required to create two types of custom web components: one for authors and another for articles.
 These components must fetch data from a REST API without authentication.
 The task includes creating a component for each article and another component to display all articles.
 You will also implement functionality to set the array of articles dynamically and display additional details upon interaction.

 # Tasks

+> [!TIP]
+> You can define your own components name, but remember follow the best practices.

 ### Task 1: Create Article Component